Best & Worst Hyundai Santa Fe Years

 The Worst Years: 2001, 2002, 2003

-Hyundai initiated recalls for 2003 and 2004 models with 3.5L, 4WD, and ABS systems to tackle the ABS sensor malfunctions that hindered braking distances.
+Hyundai had to recall 2003 and 2004 models with 3.5L, 4WD, and ABS systems.
+Why?
+ABS sensor malfunctions were messing with braking distances.

 Best & Worst Years for Hyundai Santa Fe 2nd Generation (2007-2012)